Here's how Dan Snyder could be forced to sell Washington's NFL team

-WASHINGTON — NFL Commissioner Roger Goodell along with the league's team owners have the ability to take action against Washington NFL owner Daniel Snyder – including potentially forcing him to sell the franchise – after the release of a Washington Post story on the team’s internal culture Thursday night.
+WASHINGTON — NFL Commissioner Roger Goodell, along with the league's team owners, have the ability to take action against Washington NFL owner Daniel Snyder – including potentially forcing him to sell the franchise.

-The story details the allegations from 15 women who say they were sexually harassed and verbally abused while they worked for Washington's NFL team over the last 15 years.
+The Washington Post released a story Thursday night detailing allegations from 15 women who say they were sexually harassed and verbally abused while they worked for Washington's NFL team over the last 15 years.

 RELATED: Washington Post: 15 women allege sexual harassment, verbal abuse while employed by Washington NFL team